flaneurette/Quantum-Cube/README.md

 Under development, not for production.

-Quantum simulation of symbolic linguistics.
+Quantum simulation of symbolic linguistics and machine learning of the creative process.

 A brief description of the theory: